Shadowcaster77/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Digital signal processing
+- vRAN
+- Heterogeneous Computing
-- Wireless networks
+- Wireless Network
-- Embedded systems and IoT
+- Computer Network

 # Education to show in About widget
 education: